gowribhat/Ensign-Technical-Assignment/assignment2/TECHNICAL_DECISIONS.md

 ### 10. Cart Page – Sticky Order Summary

-**Implementation:**

-- The order summary on the right uses `lg:sticky lg:top-24 h-fit` (Tailwind).
+- **Choice:** The order summary on the right uses `lg:sticky lg:top-24 h-fit` (Tailwind).

   - `sticky` keeps it visible while scrolling within its container.
   - `top-24` offsets it from the top to avoid overlapping headers.
   - `h-fit` adapts height to content.
   - Sticky behavior is **applied only on large screens** (`lg:`) for responsiveness; on smaller screens, the layout stacks naturally.

-**Rationale:**
+- **Rationale:**
   - Keeps critical purchase information (totals, checkout actions) visible to improve usability and encourage conversions.
   - Mirrors familiar e-commerce patterns, enhancing user trust and experience.
   - Tailwind CSS sticky implementation avoids extra JS scroll handling, simplifying code.

-**Assumptions:**
+- **Assumptions:**
   - Cart content may vary in length; height adapts dynamically.
   - Mobile users benefit from stacked layout rather than sticky elements to prevent overlap or cramped views.
+  - Users prefer a receipt-like order summary.